robotics-upo/magabot-idmind-ros/README.md

 4. Add additional ROS stuff (replace <distro> to your distro)

-       $ sudo apt-install ros-<distro>-joy ros-<distro>-urg-node
+       $ sudo apt-install ros-<distro>-joy ros-<distro>-urg-node ros-<distro>-rplidar-ros

 5. Add user to “dialout” group in order to be able to open the Hokuyo laser port:

        $ sudo adduser <user> dialout

+6. Copy the udev rules so that the Magabot is discovered and configured.
+If correct, there should be two Magabot devices:  /dev/ttyMagabot and /dev/ttyMagabotInertial

+       $ sudo cp udev-rules/10-usb-serial.rules /etc/udev/rules.d

-6. Reboot the system
+7. Reboot the system

-7. Now you can launch the “magabot.launch” which will launch the laser, the driver, the joystick and the IMU.
+8. Now you can launch the “magabot.launch” which will launch the laser, the driver, the joystick and the IMU.
 This way, you can teleoperate the robot.

        $ roslaunch magabot magabot.launch